 - b.
 Select USB KEY and then press x to move it down and exclude if from the boot list. - c.
 Select USB HDD and then press + to move it up to the second position in the boot list. - 19.
-Press F10 and then press Enter to save settings and restart. - 20.
-Depending on the changes you made, you might need to rescan PCI slots, as instructed in the next procedure.
+Press F10 and then press Enter to save settings and restart. - 20.Depending on the changes you made, you might need to rescan PCI slots, as instructed in the procedure later in this section.